Skip to main content

 The concept of “voluntariness” is at the heart of this debate.
 From a behavioral economics perspective, it is clear that financial incentives can be a powerful tool for influencing behavior.
 However, the ethical question is at what point does an incentive become so powerful that it negates the possibility of a truly free choice?

 This is not a question with an easy answer.
-It requires a careful balancing of the potential benefits of wellness programs against the potential for harm to individual employees.
+It requires a careful balancing of the potential public health benefits of wellness programs against the potential for harm to individual employees.
 The legal and ethical challenges in Illinois are a clear indication that the design of wellness programs must go beyond a simple cost-benefit analysis and must incorporate a robust framework of ethical principles that prioritize employee autonomy and data privacy.

 How Might These Approaches Evolve?